Coffeekraken/ww-axios/README.md

 	</a>
 </p>

-Expose axios through a web worker.
+<p class="lead">Expose axios through a web worker.
-Not all the axios features are available due to limitation in the service worker postMessage api.
+Not all the axios features are available due to limitation in the service worker postMessage api.</p>

 ## Table of content